typoverflow/note/README.md

 # :yum: Note
 This repo contains notes of courses for undergraduates in School of AI, Nanjing University.

+艰难困苦，玉汝于成 (Adversity often leads to prosperity).
+This repo is maintained by [Derek-Gcx](http://github.com/Derek-Gcx) with :heart:, and hopefully this can do some help to you!

 ## :confused: Content
 + **clrs**
   + solution to 《*Introduction to Algorithms*》